Casey-e-k/casey-e-k.github.io/docs/projects/capstone.md

 the traps occur at the vertical interfaces between yellow and blue regions in the heat map at the end of the video.

-**disclaimer: the video above is NOT physically accurate, it is merely a qualitative visual to convey the general concept**
+_**Disclaimer: the video above is NOT physically accurate, it is merely a qualitative visual to convey the general concept**_

 A real heat map for our system (created by a teammate):